tpwd/ke_search/Documentation/Configuration/RoutingSpeakingUrls.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 * Add the kesearch namespace to the beginning of the file
-* Change the links using the kesearch:link viewhelper
+* Change the links using the kesearch:link Viewhelper

 .. code-block:: none